spatie/myray.app/docs/getting-started/tips-tricks.md

 Some messages types are automatically assigned a badge.
 You can filter your window to show only these messages by simply clicking on the badge.

 ![screenshot](/images/screenshots/docs_filter_type.png)

-### Remove Ray calls from code

-You'll see a link at the bottom of every message showing where the `ray()` call originated.
-Click on this link to jump straight to that location in your IDE, which makes it easy to find and remove any leftover Ray calls.
-We also proide other ways to [automatically clean up Ray calls](/docs/php/vanilla-php/automatically-remove-ray-calls) in your PHP code.

-If you forget to remove a `ray()` call in a [Laravel app](/docs/php/laravel/installation) and push to production, don't worry.
-Ray won't transmit anything in a production environment.